d12frosted/elpa-mirror/melpa/twitch-api-readme.txt

-This are twitch api funtions mainly used by helm-twitch.
+These are twitch API functions mainly used by helm-twitch.